joaquintorres21/wstat/README.md

 ### DHT22
 Measures temperature and RH in 40 bits sent in series.
 ### BMP280
-Measures pressure and temperature in a high resolution (20 bits ADC)
+Measures pressure and temperature by [piezoresistive effect](https://en.m.wikipedia.org/wiki/Piezoresistive_effect)
 ### x6 ≈10nF capacitors
 Used to filter the noise from the sensors signal/user inputs.
 ### x4 ≈10kΩ 1/4W resistors